visualia/visualia/docs/utils/variables.md

 ## Local variables

-For local variables we use two new components syntaxes introduced in Vue 3: [script setup](https://github.com/vuejs/rfcs/pull/227) and [ref sugar](https://github.com/vuejs/rfcs/pull/228).
+For local variables, we use two new components syntaxes introduced in Vue 3: [script setup](https://github.com/vuejs/rfcs/pull/227) and [ref sugar](https://github.com/vuejs/rfcs/pull/228).

-First we create a `<script setup>` section and set a local variable `x`.
+First, we create a `<script setup>` section and set a local variable `x`.

 ```md
 <script setup>